kanewallmann/eeprom-24XX512-arduino/README.md

 EEPROM (24XX512)
 ================

-An Arduino to read/write data to/from Microchip 24XX512 EEPROMs via their i2c interface.
+An Arduino library to read/write data to/from Microchip 24XX512 EEPROMs via their i2c interface.

 Yes, it is easy to use the Wire library directly.
 Or the EEPROM_I2C library.
 But this library adds some helper functions and templates to make it even easier to do more complicated things such as reading and writing an array